 Daniel joined Watsi on May 20th, 2013.
 Four years ago, Daniel became the 2433rd member to automatically support a new Watsi patient every month.
-Since then, 3,523 more people have become monthly donors!
-Daniel's most recent donation traveled 8,700 miles to support Ibrahim, a 15-year-old student from Tanzania, to fund surgery to treat his hydrocephalus condition.
+Since then, 4,060 more people have become monthly donors!
+Daniel's most recent donation traveled 1,900 miles to support Phebe, a young woman from Haiti, to fund replacement of a pacemaker for her heart.

 Ibrahim is a 15-year-old student from Tanzania and the fourth born in a family of five children.
 His parents are small-scale farmers.
 Ibrahim has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result of his condition, Ibrahim has been experiencing headaches, vomiting, and difficulty walking.
 Without treatment, Ibrahim will experience severe physical and developmental delays.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,362 to cover the cost of surgery for Ibrahim that will treat his hydrocephalus.
 The procedure is scheduled to take place on June 22 and will drain the excess fluid from Ibrahim's brain.
 This will reduce intracranial pressure and greatly improve his quality of life.
 With proper treatment, Ibrahim will hopefully develop into a strong, healthy young man.
 Ibrahim’s father shared, “Please help us.
 The cost of treatment is very high and we cannot effort it.
 We would like to see our son get better and hopefully resume school."